NLnetLabs/unbound-manual/source/getting-started/installation.rst

     tar xzf unbound-latest.tar.gz

 To compile Unbound on MacOS (or anything really), we need to install the Mac specific development tools called "Xcode".
 This is available on the app store and requires ~12 GB space on the hard disk.
-To verify that Xcode is installed correclty we check that we have the :command:`gcc` compiler by asking for the version.
+To verify that Xcode is installed correctly we check that we have the :command:`gcc` compiler by asking for the version.

 .. code-block:: bash